Osiris-Team/Desku/README.md

 [Click here for Maven/Gradle/Sbt/Leinigen instructions](https://jitpack.io/#Osiris-Team/Desku/LATEST) (Java 11 or higher required).

 ## Who is it for?
-Mainly backend developers that want to code their frontend/GUI directly in Java in a low-code, fast and pain-less way.
+Mainly backend developers that want to code their frontend/GUI directly in Java in a low-code, data centric, compile safe, fast and pain-less way.
 In addition, it is also highly beginner-friendly, making it accessible to everyone that is new to coding due to its simplicity.

 ## What does it look like?